manumendiolar/IMPIT_shiny/README.md

 * Add the FRDC report?
 -->

-## Authors
+## About Authors

 <img src="www/images/UQ_logo.png" width="150"/>

-IMPIT-a was created at the School of Mathematics and Physics of the [University of Queensland](https://www.uq.edu.au/) by [Manuela Mendiolar](https://smp.uq.edu.au/profile/8282/manuela-mendiolar), PhD Student.
+[Manuela Mendiolar](https://smp.uq.edu.au/profile/8282/manuela-mendiolar) is currently a PhD candidate at the [University of Queensland's](https://www.uq.edu.au/) School of Mathematics and Physics.

 <!--
 ## Copyright